Notre Dame Fighting Irish men's lacrosse: History

-More recently, Notre Dame has made the NCAA championship tournament every year since 2006.
+Since 2006, Notre Dame has made the NCAA championship tournament every year except 2022.
 In 2009, the Irish went undefeated in the regular season, reaching #2 in national polls, and finished with an overall record of 15–1, with five players receiving All-America honors.
 In the fall of 2009, Notre Dame opened its new lacrosse-specific outdoor stadium, Arlotta Stadium, with 2,500 seats, an artificial turf field, locker rooms, restrooms, and concession areas.
 In 2010, the Irish began play in the new Big East men's lacrosse conference and went 7–6 in the regular season before advancing to the NCAA tournament as an unseeded selection, where it upset higher seeds Princeton, Maryland, and Cornell before being defeated by fifth-seeded Duke, 6–5 in overtime of the championship game.
 In 2011, Notre Dame went 10–2 in the regular season, reaching #1 in national polls, and advanced to the quarterfinal round of the NCAA tournament before losing to Duke, 7–5.
 In 2012, the Irish went 13–3, defeating ranked opponents Duke, Denver, Syracuse, and defending national champion Virginia before losing to the number one seed and eventual national champion Loyola 7–5 in the semi-final round of the NCAA Tournament.
 In 2013, the Irish finished with an 11–5 record and advanced to the quarterfinal round of the tournament, losing to eventual champion Duke, 12–11.

+Notre Dame won the 2023 NCAA National Championship.
+They defeated Duke 13-9 with Senior goalie Liam Entenmann making 18 saves.
+They went 10-2 in the regular season and were awarded the three seed in the NCAA tournament.
+They defeated Utah in the first round of the playoffs, Johns Hopkins in the quarter-finals, and Virginia in the semi-finals before defeating Duke.

+The Irish repeated as national champions in 2024, posting a 16-1 record.
+They defeated Maryland 15-5 in the national championship game.